speeduino/wiki.js/configuration/Acceleration_Wizard.md

 - **Accel Time**
 Duration of acceleration enrichment.
 Once enrichment is triggered, it will last this many milliseconds.
 - **Taper Start RPM, Taper End RPM**
 Scales the enrichment taper at different RPMs.
-If RPM is less than or equal to Start RPM, enrichment will be 100%.
+If RPM is less than or equal to Start RPM, enrichment will be 100% of the calculated enrichment value, based on the TPSdot(or MAPdot) value seen.
 If RPM is greater than or equal to End RPM, enrichment will be 0%.
 As RPM increases, the total amount of required enrichment decreases.
 Enrichment is scaled linearly in between these values.
-Typically above 4000 RPM there is 0 acceleration enrichment required.
 - **Cold Adjustment**
 Scales the acceleration enrichment percentage linearly based on coolant temperature.
 At Start Temperature, adjustment will be equal to the Cold Adjustment field (%).
 At End Temperature, adjustment will be 0%.
 - **Deceleration Fuel Cutoff**
-Stops injecting fuel when decelerating.
+Stops injecting fuel when:
+ *RPM is above **Cutoff RPM**
+ TPS is below **TPS Threshhold**
+ Engine temperature is above **Minimum engine temperature** The above conditions are met for **Cutoff delay** seconds* ** RPM Hysteresis can be adjusted to account for fluctuating RPM conditions to prevent accidental DFCO.